Highly Available NFS Exports with DRBD & Pacemaker

 Creating Highly Available NFS Targets with DRBD and Pacemaker

 This blog post explains how to configure a highly available (HA) active/passive NFS server on a three-node Linux cluster by using DRBD® and Pacemaker.
 You can implement this solution on DEB or RPM-based Linux distributions, for example, Ubuntu, or Red Hat Enterprise Linux (RHEL).
+The instructions in this article were tested on RHEL 9 and Ubuntu 24.04 clusters.

 NFS is well-suited for many use cases because it: